yyc93/NBA-App-react-native/README.md

 3. It's a bit complicated to those who are not familiar with Android development, like me

 ## Design
-The design is made by Sketch, you can find the original design file in [Dropbox](https://www.dropbox.com/s/3hn1o5xgk7bzjpa/Allyoop.sketch?dl=0), it may help if someone wants to design new features.
+The design is made by Sketch, you can find the original design file in [Dropbox], it may help if someone wants to design new features.

 ## Run in device
 #### iOS：